perrileah/cheers-api/README.md

 # Minimum Viable Product

-- Allow users to see all breweries
+- Allow users to see all breweries (complete)
 - Allow users to see individual breweries
-- Allow users to create a checkin
+- Allow users to create a checkin (complete)
-- Allow users to see individual checkins
+- Allow users to see individual checkins (complete)
-- Allow users to update a checkin
+- Allow users to update a checkin (complete)
-- Allow users to delete a checkin
+- Allow users to delete a checkin (complete)
 - Allow users to sign up
 - Allow users to login and logout